Ensuring a Healthy, Successful Dental Implant Recovery

 In the weeks and months following your procedure, Dr. Degel or Dr. Every-Degel will provide follow-up appointments throughout your recovery.
 At these visits, he or she will offer tips and guidance to further enhance your healing.
 It is important to schedule and attend these follow-up appointments to ensure that no infection or setbacks are.
 During this time, you can also discuss the possibility of receiving additional dental work that can further improve our smile.
 Once patients feel comfortable and fully healed, they often like to inquire about additional restorative or cosmetic treatments that can further improve the beauty and health of their smile.
 Depending on your goals, a full mouth reconstruction or a smile makeover may help you achieve the more complete, more beautiful smile you desire.

 We understand that the decision to receive dental implants is a big step that requires a lot of thought and some patience.
 Our goal is to improve precision during the placement process to help make the recovery a quicker and more comfortable time for you.
-During a full evaluation, we can explain more to you about what you can expect prior to, during, and following your implant procedure.
-To find out more about dental implants and the healing process, please send us a message to set up a consultation with one of our doctors.
+During a full evaluation, we can explain more to you about what you can expect prior to, during, and following your dental implant surgery.
+To find out more about dental implants and the healing process, please send us an online message.
+You can also call us at (718) 278-1123 to set up a consultation with one of our doctors.